Begbies Traynor Group

 The English Football League saw distress fall by 50% year on year, with just three of the 72 clubs (4.2%) in the EFL showing signs of distress, a figure 25% lower than the four clubs reported six months ago.

-Thomas McKay continued: “In England the chunky TV revenues from the upper leagues really does seem to be trickling down to lower league clubs now, and, despite the high-profile failure of Sheffield Wednesday in October, the sport is almost free of distress.
+Thomas McKay continued: “In England the chunky TV revenues from the upper leagues really does seem to be trickling down to lower league clubs now, and, despite the high-profile failure of Sheffield Wednesday in October, the sport appears to be experiencing an easing of distress.

 “The best opportunity for Scottish clubs to mitigate rising costs is to find additional revenues, whether through better utilisation of community venues such as event spaces, training facilities and hospitality areas, or by focusing on new revenues such as women’s teams and the new fans they bring.”